kdbarajas/cosmology-thesis/markdowns/Results and Discussion.md

   ## Adding power on large-scales

-  - Explain probing strength of density perturbations by scaling the power spectrum using the piecewise equation
+  - We probe adding power on linear scales to mimic the effect of a large $\Omega_b$ value by introducing a scaling factor $X$ into the parameterization of the power spectrum,
     $$
     P(k) \propto k^{n_s} \, T^2(k)
     \begin{cases}